chipsenkbeil/distant/distant-core/README.md

 ## Details

-The `distant` library supplies a mixture of functionality and data to run servers that operate on remote machines and clients that talk to them.
+The `distant-core` library supplies a mixture of functionality and data to run servers that operate on remote machines and clients that talk to them.

 - Asynchronous in nature, powered by [`tokio`](https://tokio.rs/)